mcenek/SNAP/assets/NetGen/README.txt

 Place Network Generator (NetGen.jar) jar file into this directory

+To comile the source files located in the SNAP/NetGen
+1. make sure that the junit is installed and the shared resources are placed into
+   Linux: /usr/share/java/junit4.jar

+   "javac -cp .:/usr/share/java/junit4.jar *.java" "jar cfmv NetGen.jar MANIFEST.MF *.class"
+   Finally, copy the NetGen.jar into the assets/NetGen/ directory and don't forget to change the owner (and permissions if needed)
+   Linux: sudo chown www-data:www-data NetGen.jar

 Terminal command to run NetGen.jar: java -jar NetGen.jar input.txt stopword.txt frequency* freqMin* freqMax*